michealkeines/Rust/solana/Readme.md

 -> using the decoded data, the processor will now decide which processing function to use to process the request.
 -> the processor may use state.rs to encode or decode the state of an account which has been passed into the entrypoint.

+Verfiable Delay Function:

+A function that takes a fixed amount of time to execute that produces a proof that it ran, which can be verified in less time than it took to produce.

+Siganture Format:

+each digital signature is in the binary format and consumes 64 bytes.

+Transaction Format:

+A transaction contains a compact-array of signatures, followed by a message.
+Each item in the signature array is a digital signature of the given message.

+the solana runtime verifies that the number of signatures matched the number in the first 8 bits of the message header.

+it also verfies that each signature was signed by the private key corresponding to the public key at the same index in the message's account addresses array.

+Message Header Format:

+the message header contains three unsigned 8-bit values,

+the first value is the number of required signatures in the containing transaction. the second value is the number of the corresponding account addresses that are read-only. the third value is the number of read-only accounts addresses not requiring signatures.

+Instruction Format:

+An instruction contains a program id index, followed by a compact-array of account address indexes, followed by a compact array of opaque 8bit data, the program id index is used to indentify an on-chain program that can interpret the opaque data. the program id index is a unique 8bit index to an account adddress in the message's array of account addresses.

+Compact-Array Format:

+A compact-array is serialized as the array length, followed by each array item. the array length is a special multi byte encoding called compact-u16

+a compact-u16 is a multi-byte encoding of 16 bits. the first byte contains the lower 7 bits of the value in its lower 7bits, if the value is above 0x7f, the high bit is set and the next 7 bits of the value are placed into the lower 7bits of a second byte.

+Account address is 32 bytes of arbitrary data.

+Storing state between transactions:

+if the program needs to store state between transactions, it does so using accounts. accounts inclusde metadata that tells the runtime who is allowed to access the data and how.

+the lifetime of an accounts is expressed by a number of fractional native tokens called lamports.
+Accounts are held in validator memory and pay rent to stay there.

+each validator periodically scans all accounts and collects rent.

+any account that drops to zero lamports is purged, accounts can be able marked as rent-exempt, if they contain a sufficient number of lamports.

+the 256-bit public key is used to lookup an account on-chain

+read-only accounts:

+transactions can indicate that some of the accounts it references be treated as readonly in order to enable paralled account processing, if a program attempts to modify a readonly account, the transaction is rejected by the runtime.

 Program Derived Addresses (PDA):

 We'd like some way for the program to own the X tokens while the intermediate program is open and waiting for other party's transaction.